-Establishing a mutual fund company is difficult.
+Establishing a mutual fund company is a challenging endeavor.
 It requires extensive research, financial resources, cleverness, and—above all—an understanding of finances and the financial market.
-A creative business plan and a strong implementation strategy are important for establishing such companies.
+A creative business plan and a strong implementation strategy are essential for establishing such companies.
 Investing in these companies is a wise move.
 If performed with appropriate care and prudence, they may also provide large profits.

 Mutual Fund Companies: What Are They?